Why Pursue an M.A. in Old Testament Archaeology?

 Old Testament Archaeology seeks to understand the world of the Bible through rigorous study of ancient artifacts and texts in order to better understand the Old Testament.
 Students in the Old Testament Archaeology M.A. at Wheaton College will excavate and work with ancient artifacts, study and traverse the geography of the Old Testament world, learn Biblical Hebrew, and take courses in Biblical Studies.
 A degree in Old Testament Archaeology prepares students for ministerial work and teaching in local churches or for further academic studies in related fields, such as Archaeology, Near Eastern Studies, Pastoral Studies, or Biblical Studies.

 It has long been recognized that archaeology is an indispensable tool for interpreting the Bible because it provides cultural, historical, social, religious, and linguistic information that sheds light on the context of biblical passages.
-The program offers a concentration in Old Testament and Near Eastern Studies and emphasizes four areas:
+Wheaton's M.A. in Old Testament Archaeology program offers a concentration in Old Testament and Near Eastern Studies and emphasizes four content areas:

 - Biblical Geography